Bicycle Accident Questions & Answers

 You may think that riding against traffic is the safest option so that you can see all oncoming cars.
 This is not the case.
 The safest practice is to ride with traffic.
 Drivers are expecting to see cars and riders in their lane so they are looking out for them.
 Drivers are not looking for anyone in their lane riding towards them so they are less likely to see a rider facing them.
 Also, if there is a collision, the impact may be less if you are going in the same direction as the vehicle that hits you.

-When can I sue for a biking accident?
+When can I sue for a bicycle accident?

 When there is an injury or fatality from a bicycle accident, the victim or victims’ families may be able seek compensation for the injuries and damages sustained.
 The at-fault or negligent party can and should be held accountable for the accident and resulting injuries.

-- The government: Some accidents are a direct result of dangerous roadway conditions.
+- The Government: Some accidents directly result from dangerous roadway conditions.
 In these cases it may be possible to recover losses by suing the government agency at fault for the dangerous conditions.

 How long could my bicycle accident case take?